 - Demonstrates an inability to engage in a medically recommended level of treatment while maintaining participation in daily activities at Ursinus.

-The decision to mandate a MLOA will be made jointly by a Student Affairs Dean and the Institute for Student Success.
-They will consider information and recommendations provided by medical professionals, Ursinus staff, faculty, and the student.
+The decision to mandate a MLOA will be made jointly by the Associate Vice-President for Student Affairs and the Institute for Student Success.
+They will consider information and recommendations provided by medical professionals, Ursinus staff, faculty, and the student using an individualized approach free of generalizations and stereotypes.
 They will provide the decision to mandate a Medical Leave to the student in writing.
 The decision will explain the rationale supporting the decision, the details of the leave, and any conditions the student is expected to satisfy prior to requesting to return.

-A student who disagrees with the Institute’s decision to mandate a MLOA may submit an appeal, or review request, to the Dean of Students, but the leave decision will remain in effect while the appeal is pending.
-The Dean of Students must receive the appeal within seven working days of the decision to mandate leave, unless the Dean of Students agrees to accept a late review request due to exceptional circumstances.
+A student who disagrees with the Institute’s decision to mandate a MLOA may submit an appeal, or review request, to the Vice-President for Student Affairs/Dean of Students, but the leave decision will remain in effect while the appeal is pending.
+The Vice-President for Student Affairs/Dean of Students must receive the appeal within seven working days of the decision to mandate leave, unless the Vice-President for Student Affairs/Dean of Students agrees to accept a late review request due to exceptional circumstances.
 The student must make the request in writing and include detailed information describing the rationale for the request to overturn or modify the leave decision.
-The student may submit any medical documentation that supports their appeal.
-The Dean of Students may meet with the student if deemed appropriate, review all pertinent materials associated with the leave decision, and consult with others who may have useful information.
-The Dean of Students may affirm, overturn, or modify the leave decision within ten working days from the date of receipt of the request, although this period may be extended due to staff availability or unusual circumstances.
-The Dean of Students’ decision will be communicated to the student in writing and shall be final.
+The student may submit any medical or other documentation that supports their appeal.
+The Vice-President for Student Affairs/Dean of Students may meet with the student if deemed appropriate, review all pertinent materials associated with the leave decision, and consult with others who may have useful information.
+The Vice-President for Student Affairs/Dean of Students may affirm, overturn, or modify the leave decision within ten working days from the date of receipt of the request, although this period may be extended due to staff availability or unusual circumstances.
+The Vice-President for Student Affairs/Dean of Students’ decision will be communicated to the student in writing and shall be final.

 Returning from a MLOA